-These are the most common type of impressions and they are probably something you’re already doing.
-Start with venue attendance, then apply a multiplier that takes into account where you were situated (and/or your overall signage agreement) in relation to foot traffic.
+These are the most common type of impressions, and they are probably something you’re already doing.
+Start with venue attendance, then apply a multiplier that considers where you were situated (and/or your overall signage agreement) concerning foot traffic.

-For example, if you’re up front and in the thick of it all where they practically have to walk through your footprint to get to the venue, I suggest that you take 80% of attendance that day as on-site impressions.
-Work backwards from there for other positions (e.g., vendor row vs. in the back by the bathrooms).
+For example, if you’re upfront and in the thick of it all, where they practically have to walk through your footprint to get to the venue, I suggest that you take 80% of attendance that day as on-site impressions.
+Work backward from other positions (e.g., vendor row vs. in the back by the bathrooms).

 2. Word-of-Mouth Impressions

 Don’t leave event impressions on the table by ignoring the impact of word-of-mouth (Event WOM).
 We find that most consumers (benchmarks over 75% on average) report they will recommend the brand to a friend or family member after an event experience.
 Combine this data with industry multipliers to derive a realistic count for word-of-mouth impressions.